azure-terraform-workshop/terraform-workshop-labs/402-tfe-cli-driven-run/README.md

 }
 ```

+> Note: On Windows, the file must be named named `terraform.rc` and placed in the relevant user's `%APPDATA%` directory.
+The physical location of this directory depends on your Windows version and system configuration; use `$env:APPDATA` in PowerShell to find its location on your system.

-7. `terraform init`
+1. `terraform init`
-8. `terraform plan` - refresh the TFE UI and look for the running plan within your TFE Workspace
+2. `terraform plan` - refresh the TFE UI and look for the running plan within your TFE Workspace
-9. `terraform apply` - refresh the TFE UI and look for the running apply within your TFE Workspace
+3. `terraform apply` - refresh the TFE UI and look for the running apply within your TFE Workspace

 ## Summary